 If you are buying a system from a retail chain you will rarely if ever have a choice in the manufacturer of the motherboard so no point in really asking.
 And don’t be fooled by advertisements touting “Intel Inside”.
 Although it may be true that there is an Intel processor inside the machine, what you are NOT told is that it could be sitting on a cheap or generic motherboard!
 All the major box makers will normally use whichever motherboard is cheapest at that time.

-If you are a CAD designer or require 3D graphics, you will need a higher end video card.
+CAD designers or engineers usually require 3D graphics, so you will need a system with a higher end video card.
 If the purpose of your system is solely for business use, or a stock trading computer, for example, workstation grade video cards will do the job.

 Your hard drive is your storage capacity.
 The type of hard drive used will make a difference in the speed in which you can access your data.